peterhughgriffin/ElectricityMonitor/README.md

 This is a project I started after submitting my PhD to build tools that can be used to access and graph the UK's energy mix.
 It is intended to be a learning exercise for me, but if you find anything useful then feel free to use it.

 The data comes from the [Elexon portal](https://www.elexonportal.co.uk/scripting).
-To access their data you need to create a free account and then make a file called API_Key.txt to store your API key in.
+To access their data you need to create a free account and then make a file called 'API_Key.txt' to store your API key in.
+I've also used a file called 'LastAccessed.txt', which stores the last time the live data was accessed in the form YYYY-MM-DD hh:mm:ss and does not allow reaccess of the data within five minutes.

 I used some of the details [here](https://energyanalyst.co.uk/uk-power-market-data-python-xml-and-pandas-dataframes/) to get started, although they have quite a different approach.